AdamRaichu/vscode-zip-viewer/README.md

 ### Extract a Zip

-To extract a zip file, run the command `Zip Viewer: Extract (unzip) a zip file from workspace`.
+To extract a zip file, run the command `Zip Tools: Extract (unzip) a zip file from workspace`.
 The extension will prompt you to select a zip file, then it will prompt you to choose a target folder.
 The contents of the zip file will be deposited in that folder.
 The new folder's name will be `<zipFileName><zipViewer.unzippedSuffix>`.